 3. Draw (Or Write) It Out!

 I mentioned above that writing is one of the key components of early literacy.
 But, how do we teach writing in the early years?
 Through drawing!
 The National Association for the Education of Young Learning actually has a great infographic on the stages of writing.
-Definitely take a peek to find out where your child is at and what to expect next!
+Take a peek to find out where your child is and what to expect next!

-If you have a young one that really wants to write letters, words, and/or sentences, try using a highlighter to write the word for them.
+If you have a young one that really wants to write letters, words, and/or sentences, but they don’t want to try it on their own, use a highlighter to write the word for them.
 Then they can use their pencil to try tracing these letters themselves!

 If you’ve read my other articles, you have likely noticed my appreciation for play-based learning.
 This is because I love that you can teach crucial concepts through engaging and exciting activities.
-This reduces stress to learn and makes things more memorable – Plus, if it’s fun enough, your children may not even realize they’re learning!
+Teaching this way reduces stress and makes things more memorable – Plus, if it’s fun enough, your children may not even realize they’re learning!

 Try to find some word games that your children are interested in, or play some old favorites (with twists)!
 You may want to try this fun take on Red Light, Green Light, for example!